-PSI can turn an order for a single component analysis, or rework of 10,000 assemblies.
+PSI can turn an order for a single component analysis, or rework of 1,000 assemblies.
 Our competitive pricing is affected by many factors such as quantity, lead time, board & part characteristics, special handling or packaging requirements, etc. For this reason, every unique order is quoted independently.
 A typical rework order usually takes a week for standard turn, and lab orders about eight business days, with expedited service available for a premium.
-Turnaround time for large orders becomes a question of throughput, and fortunately PSI is flexible and able to ramp up production when needed.
-Please call to discuss your requirements!
+Turnaround times for larger orders vary with complexity and overall PSI workload, but we are flexible and able to ramp up production when needed.
+Please call ahead to discuss your requirements!

 Process Sciences, Inc. was founded as an independent analytical lab by Steve Stach & Stephen Schoppe in 1994.
 PSI has always been focused on supporting the electronics manufacturing industry with services that facilitate materials and process failure analysis.
 Initial customers included IBM, Motorola & Texas Instruments, all of which were engaged in high volume manufacturing of electronics.
 Supporting customers in a manufacturing environment included screening of incoming materials like solder paste, circuit boards, and components, qualification of new processes and products, and failure analysis of vendor or process related problems.
 As manufacturing became less of the focus for domestic electronics manufacturers, PSI's service offering has migrated toward failure analysis for vendor disputes and customer returns, in addition to SMT process validation.

 View the embedded image gallery online at: